lrebelo2/CS578Project/README.md

 2. Dependencies Visualization

-3. clusters Visualization
+3. Clusters Visualization

 This application should be placed on local server to prevent cross domain issue.
 Since it is reading json files from a local folder.
 Apache servers are preinstalled on MAC OS.

 This application is written in Node.js, make sure your system has Node configured.

 place your ARC, ACDC, and RELAX cluster(s/ed).rsf file into the Load directory of the application.

-Run the project.js file from the command line with  "> node project.js" command through terminal.
+Run the project.js file from the command line with  "> node project.js" command through terminal to generate the JSON files.

 Now files are ready to be visualized, check the webpage.
+Before generating the visualization, you should select the target system and the recovery method using the file input and drop down menu.